 If you’ve come to Vegas to rock out, do it at The Hard Rock Hotel.
 The onsite concert space has played host to some of Rock ‘n’ Roll greats like Def Leppard, Mötley Crüe and Kiss.
 No one big playing while you visit?
 No problem.
 The rock memorabilia is reason enough to visit, as is the swim-up blackjack and the outrageous party atmosphere.

-Virgin Hotels Las Vegas, Curio Collection by Hilton
+Virgin Hotels Las Vegas, Curio Collection By Hilton

 The Mystical Caribbean on the Strip